 - > 25 ms may or may not provide acceptable performance depending on the size of your books and/or the complexity of the operations you are performing

 Important!
-The values provided above are only applicable to the most current version of NewViews, version 2.33.3.
-This version contains significant enhancements to memory management that improve overall performance.
+The values provided above are only applicable to NewViews version 2.33.3 or later.
+Version 2.33.3 introduced significant enhancements to memory management that improve overall performance.

 If you’re thinking of taking advantage of the NewViews Data Hosting service and would like to test the speed of your connection to our servers in Toronto, Ontario, click the link below.
 Enter guest for the user name and nv2018 for the password.
 Note that the number returned for “ping” is the latency value in ms.